resource-disaggregation/blk-switch/osdi21_artifact/README.md

 3. At Host:
  Also we will skip `host_tcp_ssd.sh` and `host_i10_ssd.sh` if your Target server does not have physical NVMe SSD devices.
- After running the scripts below, you will see that 2-4 remote storage devices are created (type "nvme list").
+ After running the scripts below, you will see that 2-4 remote storage devices are created (type `nvme list`).

    ```
    sudo -s
    cd ~/blk-switch/scripts/